justice5600000/QuickCalc/README.md

-type any one of those in and it should work this same thing pops up if you type "help" you dont need to add a number for every promt but just add 0 bc it would crash
+type any one of those in and it should work this same thing pops up if you type "help" you dont need to add a number for every promt but just add 0 bc it would crash if you put big numbers it would also crash